Our firm’s goal is to assist couples in need to navigate their way through these important, life-changing events.

 The laws governing the maintenance component in Missouri divorce laws also sought to change with the changing times.
 The reasons:

 - Following the policy of equitable distribution, maintenance should not be gender specific.
 Any spouse who is unable to meet reasonable needs and has a lesser income qualifies for maintenance.

 - Maintenance should be awarded only to fill the gap between a spouse’s reasonable expenditure and the earnings of the spouse.
 The definition of what constitutes as reasonable, including the standard of living during the marriage, is finally the court’s discretion.

 - Every person has a basic duty to be self-sufficient.
 Considering this, maintenance should not be permanent.
 The court can also decide to reduce, or even terminate the maintenance clause if a recipient spouse chooses to intentionally not pursue adequate employment.

 While Missouri follows these guidelines, the question arises is, “Is the Missouri law modern enough, or does it need more modern reforms?”

-To answer this question, we can look the state of Florida.
+To answer this question, we can look at the state of Florida.
 Florida provides permanent lifetime alimony, terminating on either remarriage or death.
-While it is intended for a marriage of long duration (17 years or more), it can be awarded for marriages of shorter duration as well on basis of proof showing qualifying circumstances.
+While it is intended for a marriage of long duration (17 years or more), it can be awarded for marriages of shorter duration as well on the basis of proof showing qualifying circumstances.